cvxgrp/osmm/README.md

 ```
 where `x` is the variable, and `W` is a given data matrix.
 The oracle function `f` is defined by Pytorch, and the structured function `g` is defined by cvxpy.

-The implementation is based on our paper XXX.
+The implementation is based on our paper Minimizing Oracle-Structured Composite Functions.

 ### Installation
 To install `osmm`, please run